wierzba3/LiftLog/README.md

 - Add exercises that you plan to perform (default exercises are provided)
 - Add a session and add one or more lifts to it.
 - A session represents a workout
 - A lift represents a performed exercise.
-(Some exercise @ some weight x some reps x some sets)
+(Some exercise @ some weight x some reps)

 Available in the play store